fl3xm3ist3r/justetf-expense-revenue-graph/README.md

 ## Description

-### NOTE!!!
-Yahoo Finance will most probably ip bann you if you have to much stocks, so be aware of this

 This script generates a dynamic graph that compares investment expenses to revenue directly on your JustETF activity site.
 It is designed for personal use and helps you visualize your portfolio performance effectively.

 ###### Note: Since the script relies on percentage-based revenue calculations from justETF rather than absolute figures, the results may include minor rounding errors.